What is Patch Management

 Patch management is the process of identifying and deploying software updates, or “patches,” to a variety of endpoints, including computers, mobile devices, and servers.

-Patches are generally released by software developers to fix known security vulnerabilities or technical issues; they may also add new features and functions to the application.
-Patches are typically short-term solutions intended to be used until the next full software release.
+A “patch” is a specific change or set of updates provided by software developers to fix known security vulnerabilities or technical issues.
+Patches can also include the addition of new features and functions to the application.
+It’s important to note that patches are typically short-term solutions intended to be used until the next full software release.

 An organization’s patch management process can be carried out by their IT team, an automated patch management tool, or a combination thereof.
 An effective patch management process will consider the following elements: